influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 20160803T222310Z.meta      20160803T222310Z.s2.tar.gz  20160803T222310Z.s4.tar.gz
 ```

-The command performs an incremental backup and stores it in the current directory.
-If there are any existing backups the current directory, the system performs an incremental backup.
-If there aren’t any existing backups in the current directory, the system performs a complete backup of the cluster.

 #### Performing a full backup

+In the following example, the `backup` command performs a full backup of the cluster and stores the backup in the existing directory `backup_dir`.

 ```
 $ influxd-ctl backup -full backup_dir